alphacentauri82/scoutx/documentation/tutorial_en.md

 After running the above command, we are ready to deploy our application!!.

-# How to deploy our application on Google Cloud Platform
+# 4. Deploying our application on Google Cloud Platform

-## From Google

 In this section we will describe the procedure to deploy our application using **Google Cloud Platform**.
 Proceed to https://console.cloud.google.com and authenticate.